ishitadutta1306/Currency-Converter/README.md

 ## 🌐 API
 This project uses a currency converter API to fetch the latest exchange rates.
 The base URL for the API is `https://latest.currency-api.pages.dev/v1/currencies/`.

-## 🙏Credits
-This project was created by [Ishita Dutta](https://github.com/ishitadutta1306).
+#### This project was created by [Ishita Dutta](https://github.com/ishitadutta1306).
 Feel free to contribute by submitting pull requests or reporting issues.